How it all started

 It is always worth thinking what you need to compliment your current wardrobe, if you wear a lot of pattern then maybe go for plain coloured headwear; conversely if your wardrobe contains a lot of plain garments then maybe some prints are what you need.
 My headscarves, bandanas, turbans & hats are certainly a more comfortable, quicker & easier alternative to a wig and less than the cost of a haircut & highlights!

 If you want to try on any of the styles or see & feel all the different fabrics then please come & visit me in the privacy of my home in West Sussex where I can help advise which styles & colours or prints suit your face shape, skin & eye colour.
+Please do email or call me to book a mutually convenient time for an appointment.
 I am very excited to announce that Chemo Headwear is now stocked at the shop at The Royal Marsden Hospital, Fulham Road, London SW3 6JJ where you can try on & buy different colours/prints & styles.
-Selected styles of my headwear can also be tried on & purchased at Raoul Wigmakers, 34 Craven Road, London W2 3QA.

 Macmillan Cancer Support